calvin-cs262-fall20-teamF/Project/online-help.md

 To locate a dining hall on the map, look for a colored pin on the Map page.
 The color of the pin will be one of five colors: green, green-yellow, yellow, orange, or red.
 The smaller end of the pin indicates the approximate location of a dining hall on the map.

+Tap a pin to see a pop-up appear above the pin.
+The pop-up contains the name of the location the pin points to.
+Tap anywhere within the map to make the pop-up disappear.

 ## 3.3 - Finding a Dining Hall’s Busyness Level

 Each pin’s color indicates the busyness level at that location as reported by other people.